Zeno0/Zeno0/README.md

-- 👋 Hi, I’m @Zeno0
+- 👋 Hi, I’m @Shekhar
 - 👀 I’m interested in machine learning, deep learning and the potential of quantum computing
-- 🌱 I’m currently learning quantum computing
+- 🌱 I’m currently learning quantum computing and everything related to quantum
-- 💞️ I’m looking to collaborate on digital arts for now

 <!---